Part 4—Search for Key Foraminifera: Indicators of Global Warming

 Step 1 Search the CHRONOS Data Portal for Acarinina praepentacamerata

-- Open the CHRONOS data portal (more info) in a new window.
+- Open the CHRONOS data portal ( This site may be offline. ) in a new window.

 - Click on Search by keywords in the middle of the page.
 A new search window will open.